-Everest Base Camp route is well known destination to every mountain trekking enthusiasts and considered as one of the most adventurous and epic trails in the world.
-Nepal offers several amazing trekking destinations; and Everest is one of those people would rather put in on their bucket list first.
+Everest Base Camp route is a well-known destination to every mountain trekking enthusiast and considered one of the most adventurous and epic trails in the world.
+Nepal offers several amazing trekking destinations, and Everest is one of those people who would rather put it on their bucket list first.
 Every year hundreds of thousand trekking adventurous from the world make their journey to Mount Everest’s base camp.
-I have below descried the 5 great Tips before heading to Mount Everest Base Camp in Nepal.
+We have below described the 5 great Tips before heading to Mount Everest Base Camp in Nepal.

 Be as fit as you can; else you won’t enjoy the trekking as much; it will get harder if you get sick.
-It’s multi-day and non-stop trek, you will get to the high elevation every day and can have some symptoms of getting sick if you are not fit enough for the high altitude trekking.
-Do some jogging, short hiking before you head to the Everest and is suggested not to drink alcohol and stay vegetarian for the few days before the trip and during the entire trip.
-Get your good clothing stuffs and gears from home decent outfitters and some cheaper stuffs from Thamel, Kathmandu.
-Buy/hire sleeping bag, get nice decent trekking shoes, down jacket, rain coat, and head light and other necessary stuffs before you fly to Lukla.
-Buying stuffs in Namche or other local towns can be expensive.
+It’s a multi-day and non-stop trek, you will get to the high elevation every day and can have some symptoms of getting sick if you are not fit enough for the high altitude trekking.
+Do some jogging, short hiking before you head to Everest, and is suggested not to drink alcohol and stay vegetarian for the few days before the trip and during the entire trip.
+Get your good clothing stuff and gears from home decent outfitters and some cheaper stuff from Thamel, Kathmandu.
+Buy/hire a sleeping bag, get nice decent trekking shoes, down jacket, raincoat, and the headlight and other necessary stuff before you fly to Lukla.
+Buying stuff in Namche or other local towns can be expensive.
 Check the list of Hiring/Buying Trek gears in Kathmandu for more details.

-Before you fly to Nepal, always choose the right hand side with the window so that you can see Everest and other popular peaks.
-If the weather is good, you can have amazing glimpse of several mountains and make your first impression good.
-Buy SIM card upon your arrival at the airport with internet data package and get your cash handy (USD or NPR) before the trek starts.
+Before you fly to Nepal, always choose the right-hand side with the window so that you can see Everest and other popular peaks.
+If the weather is good, you can have an amazing glimpse of several mountains and make your first impression good.
+Buy a SIM card upon your arrival at the airport with an internet data package and get your cash handy (USD or NPR) before the trek starts.

-We strongly recommend go for trek with a local company and fully organized, you still have right to trek solo, though.
-Generally, there are four ways you can do the trek in Nepal; first: get individual TIMS/Permits and trek solo carrying everything yourself, second: hire a guide cum porter who carries 15/20 Kilos of your stuff and guide the way; third: hire porter only who just carry your bags (15/20 Kg) & fourth: get organized with booking whole package with locally registered trekking company.
-This will make you pay little more cost but you will be hassle free of everything.
+We strongly recommend going for a trek with a local company and fully organized, you still have the right to trek solo, though.
+Generally, there are four ways you can do the trek in Nepal; first: get individual TIMS/Permits and trek solo carrying everything yourself, second: hire a guide cum porter who carries 15/20 Kilos of your stuff and guide the way; third: hire porter only who just carry your bags (15/20 Kg) & fourth: get organized with booking the whole package with a locally registered trekking company.
+This will make you pay a little more costly but you will be hassle-free of everything.
 You will get proper attention and get prompt assistance while getting sick or need to get emergency evacuation from the mountain.
-Buy travel insurance policy that should include your helicopter rescue, medical and should be valid up to 6000m.
+Buy a travel insurance policy that should include your helicopter rescue, medical and should be valid up to 6000m.
 WorldNomads.com is one of the best insurance companies that does insurance up to 6000m in the mountains.

-Prayer rocks, walls and flags are meant to be kept on the right as per the Buddhist tradition.
-It is kind of tradition to follow what the local people believe.
+Prayer rocks, walls, and flags are meant to be kept on the right as per the Buddhist tradition.
+It is a kind of tradition to follow what the local people believe.
 Also, ask for taking photographs and many of the locals do not want their photos taken.
-Respecting the local tradition and cultural is always a great feeling and you can learn some more dos and don’ts with your local guide during the trekking as well.
+Respecting the local tradition and culture is always a great feeling and you can learn some more dos and don’ts with your local guide during the trekking as well.